ck4adventure/bakeshop-api/README.md

 8. Create feature `.controller.ts` file and declare routes, connecting to service
 9. Create feature `.controller.spec.ts` file to test routes

+Then
 10. `npm run start` to test the route using Postman

-## Feature Workflow
+## Common Actions
 ### Prisma
-1. Add changes to Prisma schema
-2. All in one migration and application `npx prisma migrate dev`
+- All in one migration and application `npx prisma migrate dev`
-4. Make a change to the migration file?
-Need to reset? `npx prisma migrate reset` (then run migrate dev again)
+- Make a change to the migration file?
+Need to reset db data? `npx prisma migrate reset`
-5. To just seed the db `npx prisma db seed`
+- To just seed the db `npx prisma db seed`

-### Nest Module
-Boilerplate CRUD for a resource with `nest g resource [name]`

 ## Project setup